mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics.
 And yes, I've even networked worlds of physicaly simulated cubes before.
 But it's something completely different to be _inside_ that world and interact with it.
 This is something that at least to me, feels really exciting and new.

-So when considering the best approach for networked physics in virtual reality, it seemed that the most important factor is that the player is actually _in there_.
-Objects being networked are right in front of the player's face.
+So when considering the best approach for networked physics in virtual reality, it seemed that the most important factor to consider is that the player is actually _in there_.
+Networked objects are right in front of the player's face.
 Any artifacts or glitches would be obvious and jarring, and any delay on a player's actions would be unacceptable.
 Perhaps it would even make players feel sick?

 It seemed obvious then that for any networking approach to work in virtual reality, it must allow players to interact with the world without any perception of latency.
 This makes a lot of sense considering how much effort has gone into VR platforms to reduce latency for tracking and player input.
 It would be a real shame to build something on top of this that adds latency due to networking.

 So let's start by focusing on this aspect: _latency hiding_.
 How are multiplayer games networked and how do they hide latency?
 Can we use these techniques to network a physics simulation in VR with Unity and PhysX?

-# Deterministic lockstep
+# Deterministic Lockstep

 Deterministic lockstep is a technique where multiple simulations are kept in sync by sending across just the inputs.
 It's attractive because the amount of bandwidth used is independent of the number of objects in the world.